creativescala/case-study-parser/docs/pages/expressions/binary.md

 2. `oneOf` is the kind of method that should be provided by our parser library, as it's a case that frequently occurs.
 There are at least two variants we can envisage: one where we specify the characters we're looking for, and one where we specify a predicate that is `true` if the character is one we're looking for.

-3. The construction `parser.and(parser.repeat)` is an inconvenient way to express we that we want to repeat a parser one or more times, and is certainly a bit opaque to someone new to the library.
-This operation is sometimes known as the Kleene plus, and it's very common.
-We should consider supporting it directly.
+3. The construction `parser.and(parser.repeat)` is an inconvenient way to express one or more repetitions of a parser, and is certainly a bit opaque to someone new to the library.
+This operation is sometimes known as the Kleene plus and is very common.
+We should consider directly supporting it.

 Designing using type classes gets us some of the way to a good API, but not all of the way.
 We still need domain specific methods like the Kleene star.
 Working on examples is a good way to discover missing methods, as we've done here.